Find Grad Schools

 25 Yearly Graduations

 Texas A&M University - College Station is the 4th most popular school in the nation for students seeking a master's degree in agricultural business.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 25 master's degrees were handed out to agricultural business majors at Texas A&M College Station.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 25 people received their master's degree in agricultural business from Texas A&M College Station.
+About 50% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #5